How to Negotiate More Effectively

 Be pleasant and persistent but not demanding.
 Be professional at all times - do not get frustrated and angry if a negotiation does not proceed in your favor.
 Conditioning yourself to negotiate at every opportunity will help you become more comfortable, confident and successful.

 Maintain Your Walk Away Power

 It is better to walk away from a sale rather than make too large a concession or give a deep discount on your product or service.
 After attending my workshops, salespeople often tell that this negotiation strategy gives them the most leverage when dealing with customers.
-However, it is particularly challenging to do when you are in the midst of a sales slump or slow sales period.
+However, it is particularly challenging to do when you are in the midst of a sales slump or a slow sales period.
 But, remember that there will always be someone to sell to.

 You Do It Anyhow so Do It Well